ric2b/small-programs/python/amendigma/README.md

-###NOTE: The config.txt file is required, as well as files for the rotors (can use the same for all rotors.
-Examples are on the 'components' folder).
+###NOTE: The config.txt file is required, as well as files for the rotors (There are some on the 'components' folder).
 The plugboard is optional (no plugboard is the civilian version).

 ####To encode: ##
 	1. Write your message into a text file.
 Take note of the rotors used, rotor settings and plugboard used (These are all on the config.txt file)